kulwadeeku/256402-112-lab02-03/README.md

 #### Student ID: <YOUR-STUDENT-ID>
 #### Student Name: <YOUR-NAME>

-## Homework 2-2
+## Homework 2-3
-Write a program ReverseString.java that takes a string from a command-line argument, and prints out the input string in reverse.
+Write a program SpaceSqueeze.java that takes a string from a command-line argument and removes adjacent spaces.

 ### Sample Run 1:
 ```
-$ java ReverseString Java
+$ java SpaceSqueeze "this is         a    quiz."
-avaJ
+this is a quiz.
 ```

 ### Sample Run 2:
 ```
-$ java ReverseString "Object-Oriented Programming"
+$ java SpaceSqueeze "Cats       are     similar to     humans"
-gnimmargorP detneirO-tcejbO
+Cats are similar to humans
 ```